Key to the Animals

 other than Allah is acceptable.
 As you might expect, halal meat is

-are really big on pig and chicken.
-Beef and fish are also used, and
+pig, chicken and duck.
+Beef and fish are also used, and Lamb and Mutton

-restaurants were promoting rat, because they'd already served all the
+promoting rat, because they'd already served all the snakes that had

-Chinese Buddhists are expected to be strictly vegetarian.
-This is
+Chinese Buddhists are supposed to be strictly vegetarian.
+Buddhist

 - Korea is big on beef, fish, and